blrobin2/blrobin2.github.io/_posts/2025-01-31-moon-zero-two.md

 letterboxd_url: https://boxd.it/8FIFAZ
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 According to the episode guide, no one remembered doing this episode when asked ~six seasons later.
 Why do I have such a soft spot for Hammer, even when it kind of sucks?

-* Hide the garnishes!
+- Hide the garnishes!
 All the knick-knacks have to move!
-* Let's use our precious oxygen and bury him
+- Let's use our precious oxygen and bury him
-* Timpani gun, works every time
+- Timpani gun, works every time
-* What good is them being on the moon if they just reenact the atrocities of Earth?
+- What good is them being on the moon if they just reenact the atrocities of Earth?
-* I bet he won't try that again
+- I bet he won't try that again